kuya-ui/Password-Locker/README.md

 2. lg - logs in

-3. ex - Exit the ap The user will be met with the following commands while signing in:
+3. ex - Exit the app

+While signing in, the user will see the following commands,

 4. ap - Add password